 Seeking Treatment for Mental Health Issues in Men

 There are lots of ways to find the right therapist or get more information on men’s mental health.
-One of the easiest and fastest ways to connect with a therapist is through an online directory.
+One of the easiest and fastest ways to connect with someone is through an online therapist directory.
 A therapist can help any man get help for whatever mental health issues they may be facing.

 How to Help a Man With Mental Health Concerns

-The best way to help a man with a mental health concern is to listen to him and take him seriously if he’s opening up about some stuff.
+The best way to help a man with a mental health concern is to listen to him and take him seriously if he’s telling you he’s having a hard time.
 As noted before, it’s rare for a man in today’s society to open up about his struggles.
-Offer support if you’re capable, or help finding some support for him including any of the resources listed above.
+Offer support if you’re capable, or help finding some support for him, including any of the resources listed above like a therapist or support group.

 Most importantly, don’t comment negatively about important things he is opening up about, or downplay his issues.
-Men get enough of people saying “man up” in some way or another in general, and laughing about serious issues rarely leads to someone getting help.
+Men get enough of people saying “man up” in some way or another, and laughing about serious issues rarely leads to someone getting help.
 Ultimately, if he’s open to seeking some help, encourage him to do just that.

 For Further Reading